 - Navigate to the Configure tab on our admin interface and click on Edit configuration button

 - On the Read-only mode section, click on Enable link

 - Click on Apply and then restart button.

 When a database exceeds its plan limits for disk storage the database will automatically switch to read-only mode.

 We set the database to read-only in this scenario to ensure your database doesn’t exceed the assigned disk space, and to prevent further issues that can result from running out of space.
 We send a notification out to the account owner when disk usage reaches 70%.

 If you need to check the status of your database storage limit, you can do so from the GrapheneDB UI Overview tab.
 From our UI, you will see the limit you have exceeded by, as well as a box alerting you of the database read-only mode.

 In the GrapheneDB UI Overview tab you will find the limits of your plan and how many resources are being used by your instance.
 You will find all the plan limits in our pricing web page.

-If you wish to turn the database back to read-write mode, the simplest solution is to increase the database capacity by upgrading to a higher plan.
-This can be done by cloning the database from the UI using the Upgrade/Clone button.
-Please note that a new instance will be created and the original instance will also be kept running.
-It's your responsibility to remove the original database if you don't need it anymore to avoid any potential charges for the original database.
+If you wish to switch your database back to read-write mode, the simplest solution is to increase the database capacity by upgrading to a higher plan.
+This can be done by change plan feature.

 - Unpack the downloaded tarball and put the directory inside the /data directory of your local Neo4j installation.